-Due to its size, the Company does not have a formal internal audit function as recommended by the NZX Code, however some internal audit functions are undertaken as required to ensure robust internal processes are being maintained.
-The Chief Executive is accountable for all operational and compliance risk across the Company operations.
+South Port has robust internal controls and processes in place which alleviates the need to have a formal internal audit function as recommended by the NZX Corporate Governance Code.
+While there is no formal function in place, the Company does undertake some internal audit tasks as required to ensure robust internal processes are being maintained.
+The Chief Executive is accountable for all operational and compliance risk across the Company's operations.
 The Chief Financial Officer has management accountability for the effective implementation and improvement of internal systems and controls.
+South Port's Risk and Technology Manager also plays a vital role in helping to monitor and manage the Company's risks and compliance obligations.

-Shareholder Rights and Relations
+PRINCIPLE 8 Shareholder Rights and Relations